ventus-ag/docs/_docs/tutorials/Install-LAMP+centos.md

 ?>
 ```

-7) Move the WordPress installation to the web server document root:
+2.6) Move the WordPress installation to the web server document root:

 ```
 sudo ln -s /usr/share/wordpress /var/www/html/wordpress
 sudo mv /etc/wordpress/config-localhost.php /etc/wordpress/config-default.php
 ```

-8) Now you can complete the WordPress setup and publish on the platform.
+2.7) Now you can complete the WordPress setup and publish on the platform.
 Open a browser and type in your **IP address/wordpress**.
 Substitute the public IP address of your VM.
 It should look similar to this image.

 ![](../../assets/img/LAMP/LAMP5.png)

 **Let's re-cap what we've done:**
 - Create an Ubuntu VM and Centos VM
+- Install Apache, MariaDB Database and PHP on a Centos VM
-- Install Apache, MySQL, and PHP
+- Install Apache, MySQL, and PHP on an Ubuntu VM
 - Verify installation and configuration
 - Install WordPress on the LAMP server